rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 While it might not be evident initially, all Regions are grouped into Geographies.
 Geography (often called Geo) represents a discrete market to preserve data residency and compliance boundaries.

 Most geographies have two regions designated as a Region Pair, but a few exceptions exist.
-In most cases, however, the two locations will be separated by hundreds of kilometers, thus allowing customers to configure Disaster Recovery and retain business continuity in a regional disaster.
+In most cases, however, the two locations will be separated by hundreds of kilometres, thus allowing customers to configure Disaster Recovery and retain business continuity in a regional disaster.

 Also, please remember that certain regions are restricted to support specific customer scenarios, such as in-country disaster recovery.
 These regions are available only upon request by creating a new support request.